 Various authors have various ideas about what Christian churches ought to be doing – and there is much validity in what they say.
 Pastors can find many helpful points in books by Rick Warren, Christian Schwarz, George Barna, Lyle Schaller, and others.
 A healthy church will be doing things that help members and things that attract new members.
-We have used such books ourselves, and have published similar ideas, such as in our pamphlet "Vision 2000."
+We have used such books ourselves, and have published similar ideas.

 Yet it is possible to turn a perfectly valid list of ideas into legalism – or even into a program that works without Christ, simply because it hits smart sociological buttons.
 We do not have to look far to find growing churches that have bad doctrine.
 In some cases they are growing because of their bad doctrine.
 The world is not lacking for people who like dogmatism, moralism and separatism.

 The cultish groups that are growing are obviously doing something right.
 They project a clear sense of identity, they may have programs for families, children, women, etc. They have methods of getting people involved in the work of the church, in sharing the message, in studying doctrines and doing good works, etc. They may be socially healthy and increasing in membership, and they may look good by external measurements, but inside they are spiritually weak, blind and naked.

 A spiritual focus

 Our vision for the church must not make outward results its priority.
 When Christ established the church, he did not focus on family ministries, worship styles or special interests.
 He did not tell the apostles to create special programs for building fellowship, service and ministry.
 Those things might well happen, but they were not the priority.